-There are plenty of ways to make an egg-free banana bread that is vegan-friendly.
+There are plenty of ways to make egg-free banana bread that is vegan-friendly.

-To make this one bowl banana bread recipe, you need:
+To make this one-bowl banana bread recipe, you need the following:

 - Ripe Bananas – Find bananas with black spots on their skin.
 The ripest, the sweetness the banana bread will be without adding tons of sugar.
 That’s the trick to making a low-sugar banana bread recipe.

 - All-Purpose Flour or white whole wheat flour or spelt flour – this recipe doesn’t work with oat flour or almond flour.
 Try my vegan oat banana bread if you want to use other flour.
 Learn how to measure flour.

 - Coconut Sugar – This recipe uses coconut sugar as a sweetener.
 It’s a low-GI unrefined sugar with nutritious properties, but it also adds a lovely nutty caramel flavor to the banana bread.
 Plus, this recipe uses 3 times less added sugar than a regular banana bread recipe to keep the recipe healthy and good for you.

 - Light Olive Oil – any vegetable oil works in this recipe, but olive oil is low in saturated fat and better for you, so it’s my favorite choice to make banana bread.
 Learn if olive oil is vegan.